 US GAAP is the common accounting basis used for all the subsidiaries of the Group and therefore the financial performance values throughout Section A of this document are reported under US GAAP.
+The 2023 financial values are prepared on an LDTI basis, and the 2022 comparatives have also been restated on this basis.

 As mentioned previously in section A.1.2, the Company has an exemption from preparing consolidated financial statements.
-The following sets out quantitative information on the Group's total performance for the year with a comparative to 31 December 2021.
+The following sets out quantitative information on the Group's total performance for the year with a comparative to 31 December 2022.